radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/overview.md

 ---
 # Getting Started

+Environment Operations Center allows you to control your RadiantOne implementation in a cloud environment.
+It provides all of the required tools to create, manage, and monitor your RadiantOne environments.

-This guide provides an overview of the Environment Operations Center *Overview* screen and how to navigate the application user interface.
+This guide provides an overview of the Environment Operations Center home screen and how to navigate the application user interface.

 ## Overview